-- \A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
-GPA is composed of the overall required general education courses. - \An official high school transcript (or GED completion transcript) - \Official transcripts from all colleges attended" - \All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
-All international students and students who speak English as a second language must pass a Test of English as a Foreign Language (TOEFL). - \Taking the LPN GAP (General Achievement Profile) exam - \Drug screen (per admitting institution protocol)
+- A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
+GPA is composed of the overall required general education courses. - An official high school transcript (or GED completion transcript) - · Official transcripts from all colleges attended - All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
+All international students and students who speak English as a second language must pass a Test of English as a Foreign Language (TOEFL). - Taking the LPN GAP (General Achievement Profile) exam - Drug screen (per admitting institution protocol) - The student must successfully complete the math competency test with a score of 90% or better within three attempts.

-Students will be ranked and selected based on required general education course GPA and LPN GAP (comprehensive exam) scores.
-Please check with the Admissions Office for information on other testing requirements.
+Students will be ranked and selected based required general education course GPA and LPN GAP (comprehensive exam) scores.
 Students must comply with the admission requirements set forth by the admitting institution in addition to the ARNEC requirements.